 Lake Titicaca was another memorable once in a lifetime experience.
-We spent three days visiting its iconic sights.
-This included time with the Uros people on their famous floating reed islands and an overnight stop on the tranquil island of Taquile.
+We spent three days exploring its iconic sights and learning about its vital role in Inca culture.
+According to legend, the sun god’s offspring allegedly emerged from Titicaca’s depths to found the Inca Empire.
+These days it better known for its unique indigenous communities, such as the Uros people and their floating reed islands or the textile weaving TaquileƱos on the tranquil island of Taquile.

-The reed islands were extraordinary.
-More than a thousand people still live on an archipelago of 60 artificial islands floating in the reed marshes near Puno.
-Our tour visited one of these remarkable structures while on our way to Taquile.
-The image below (that I’ve pulled from the web) gives you a good feel for this remarkable archipelago.
+The reed islands were mind boggling.
+According to our guide, more than a thousand people live on these artificial islands floating in the lake’s reed marshes.
+The image below (that I’ve pulled from the web) gives you a good feel for this remarkable archipelago containing upwards of 60 islands.
+Our tour group visited one of these extraordinary structures on the way to Taquile.

-As we glided into the reeds, I was surprised to see how close the islands were to Puno.
+As we glided into the reeds, I was surprised to see how close we were to Puno.
 As you can see below, the city’s hillside suburbs were always visible in the distance.
-It's incredible to think that the Uros have maintained their unique lifestyle for hundreds of years less than 5km from a major urban centre.
+I hadn’t expected these remarkable floating islands to be within sight of a major urban centre.
+It's incredible to think that the Uros have maintained their unique lifestyle for hundreds of years less than 5km from the hustle and bustle of modern life.

-The islanders are continually harvesting and drying reeds to sustain their remarkable islands.
+The islanders continually harvest and dry reeds to sustain their remarkable islands.
 As the bottom layer of reeds rots, they replenish the island’s surface with a fresh layer once or twice a month.
-Over time these layers descend until they eventually become the island’s new base layer.
+Over time, these layers descend until they eventually become the island’s new base layer.

 The Uros harvest reeds from the bed of the lake using a long underwater scythe-like tool.
 The reeds are then stacked and left to dry for a month or so.
 As a result, every island is dotted with conical stacks of drying vegetation.
 We saw them everywhere we went.